Samarkand : Registan, mausoleums and mosques

 Once again, kids bombard me with “Hello!” in the street, and Samarkand is the city where I was stopped in the street the most often for pictures.
 I was walking with people from Swiss and Germany I met at the hostel, and they were shocked at first, and then in stitches “Everybody’s staring at you and ask for pictures, even the cops want pictures with you, this is insane!“.
 An Austrian girl also told me “I thought people here kept staring at me, but this is nothing compared to you!”
 In fact, I don’t even notice the stares anymore, I’m used to it…

 Yeah, not only people want to get pictures with me, but they also want me to have tea with them at their places.
 Several times a day.
 I’m leaving an Uzbek family who invited me to have tea, and this time a fire truck honks at me, and the firefighters in the truck wave at me.
-Five minutes later, a bus passes by, completely packed, and everyone in the bus (at least 50 people) say “Hellooo!“, waving at me.
+Five minutes later, a bus passes by, completely packed, and every single person in the bus (at least 50 people) say “Hellooo!“, waving at me.
 A real star!

 A friend told me I should have asked someone to film all this and post a video to make it viral… Complicated when you’re traveling solo, but it’s a good idea for a black person visiting Samarkand in the future.
 Because yeah sometimes the ones I was with (from Swiss, Germany and Austria, all white), had “Hello!“, but not often.
 And almost no one asked for pictures with them.
 But me, black, rare breed in the country, it was “Hello!” and “Can I get a picture with you?” all the time.
 Seriously, all day, everyday!
 When I think about it, that time when the whole bus waved at me, it was quite funny, and it deserved to be filmed.
 Anyway…